There are many new names associated with the Penn State football team these days.

 A couple of weeks ago, he brought in 19-year Navy SEAL Rick Slater, who was a walk-on football player at Penn State in the 1990s.
 Slater spent nine years with SEAL teams, then enrolled at Penn State in his late 20s.
 After graduating from PSU, he was living in Brazil when the events of Sept.
 11, 2001 occurred.
 Slater immediately re-upped as a SEAL and has spent the last decade-plus with the teams.

-He came in there, we were a little bit scared.
-This is the only person I kind of like feared.
+“You had to be there,” Morris said.
+“It sent chills through my body.
+That's like my new hero, man. … He came in there, we were a little bit scared.
+This is the only person I kind of like feared.”

 One of the many topics Slater addressed was the character the current Lions have displayed in the face of great adversity.
 No players have been implicated in any wrongdoing with respect to the Sandusky scandal, and yet they have been the most impacted by the NCAA sanctions.
 They can't play in postseason games for four years.
 The program is also being hit with significant scholarship reductions.